asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 ---
-title: Implement Request Reply in an AsyncAPI Document for a Slack App
+title: Implement Request/Reply in an AsyncAPI document for a Slack app
-description: In this tutorial, you'll learn to write an AsyncAPI document that implements the request reply feature for a Slack application using the WebSocket Protocol.
+description: In this tutorial, you'll learn how to write an AsyncAPI document that implements the request/reply feature in a Slack application using the WebSocket protocol.
 weight: 220
 ---

 ## Introduction
-In the [Create an AsyncAPI Document for a Slackbot with WebSockets]() tutorial, you learnt how to write an AsyncAPI document for a Slackbot `Heart-Counter`  that actively monitored reactions associated with a message.
+In the [Create an AsyncAPI Document for a Slackbot with WebSockets](https://www.asyncapi.com/docs/tutorials/websocket) tutorial, you learned how to write an AsyncAPI document for a Slackbot `Heart-Counter`  that actively monitored reactions associated with a message.
 In this lesson, let's go a step further.
-After receiving a reaction, `Heart-Counter` responds by sending a message back to the Slack server through WebSocket to confirm the event reception.
+After receiving a reaction, `Heart-Counter` responds via a message back to the Slack server through WebSocket to confirm the event reception.

-The interaction where the Slackbot acknowledges the event and replies with a specific response sets the stage for the Request-Reply messaging pattern discussed in this context.
-You can refer the [Request/reply pattern](https://www.asyncapi.com/docs/tutorials/getting-started/request-reply) tutorial for an introduction to the Request Reply pattern implementation.
+The interaction where the Slackbot acknowledges the event and replies with a specific response sets the stage for the Request/Reply messaging pattern discussed in this context.

-The aim of this tutorial is to provide a clear understanding of the Request-Reply Messaging pattern and showcase how AsyncAPI effectively describes it using a practical use case.
+> Refer to the [Request/Reply pattern tutorial](https://www.asyncapi.com/docs/tutorials/getting-started/request-reply) for an introduction to its implementation.

 ```mermaid